codewith-divya088/python-90-days-challenge/README.md

 -  Day 68 - Tuples in python
 -  Day 69 - library management system
 -  Day 70 - Numpy library in python
+-  Day 71 - Array properties and operations in numpy

 ## 🎯 Goal
 To build strong programming fundamentals and become job-ready.